Finder Not Responding After Updating to Sonoma [5 Methods]

 Fix 5.
 Downgrade from macOS Sonoma to Ventura

-If you've tried all of the preceding remedies and the Finder still doesn't respond after upgrading to macOS Sonoma, you may want to try reverting to a more stable version, such as macOS Ventura.
+If you've tried all the previous remedies and the Finder still doesn't respond after upgrading to macOS Sonoma, you may want to try reverting to a more stable version, such as macOS Ventura.
 This is a sophisticated method, so back up your data.
-Here's how to downgrade macOS Sonoma to Ventura:
+To downgrade macOS Sonoma to Ventura, you'll need to use the built-in Recovery Mode and follow the prompts to reinstall Ventura.
+This will erase all data on your Mac, so be sure to back up your files and documents before proceeding.

 Step 1.
-Make a full backup of your data before downgrading the OS.
-Back up using the Time Machine or Qiling data recovery software.
+Make a full backup of your data before downgrading the OS, using Time Machine or Qiling data recovery software to ensure all important files are safely stored.
+This precautionary step will prevent any potential data loss during the downgrade process.

 Step 2.
 Browse the Apple store to download the macOS Ventura installer.